red5labs/hashkitteh/README.md

 ## Support

-For issues and questions, please open an issue on the repository.
+For issues and questions, please open an issue at https://github.com/red5labs/hashkitteh/issues.